Palmer Luckey: ZeniMax lawsuit

-Shortly after the acquisition, ZeniMax Media filed a lawsuit in the United States District Court for the Northern District of Texas.
+Shortly after the Facebook acquisition, ZeniMax Media filed a lawsuit in the United States District Court for the Northern District of Texas.
 The lawsuit contended that Luckey and Oculus used ZeniMax's "trade secrets, copyrighted computer code, and technical know-how relating to virtual reality technology", and sought financial damages for breach of contract, copyright infringement, and unfair competition.
 ZeniMax claimed it had invested "tens of millions of dollars in research and development" into VR technology, and that "Oculus and Luckey lacked the necessary expertise and technical know-how to create a viable virtual reality headset".

 The jury trial completed on February 2, 2017.
 The jury found that Luckey had violated a non-disclosure agreement he had with ZeniMax, but awarded zero damages on this charge, judging the harm as de minimis.
 Though the jury found that Oculus, Facebook, Palmer Luckey, Brendan Iribe, and John Carmack did not misappropriate or steal trade secrets and technology, they awarded a combined total of $500 million in damages for copyright infringement related to the marketing of the Oculus Rift, with Luckey responsible for $50 million of the total.

-In June 2018, the judge overseeing the case dismissed all damages owed by Luckey and reduced the amount owed by other parties to $250 million.
+In June 2018, the judge overseeing the case affirmed the jury's award of $200 million for breach of contract and $50 million for copyright infringement, but dismissed the remaining $250 million owed by Luckey and other parties.